 STEP 6 – Selecting the Company

 After your organization has reviewed all proposals, compare them with each other.
 How do they fare in terms of presentation?
 How do their processes appear in terms of project management?
-Do they present scalability and/or upgrade paths for your project, which go beyond the needs of the immediate goals outlined?
+Do they present scalability and upgrade paths for your project that go beyond the needs of the immediate goals outlined?

 After going through all the above processes, you should zero in on a particular company.
-If the doubt persists, establish a communication process between the likely companies to understand their process and commitments.
+If the doubt persists, establish a communication process between the likely companies to understand their function and commitments.